25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 20. Extension Cords Are Banned, But There’s a Workaround

-What most passengers don’t know is that Guest Services on many ships keeps a small supply of cruise-approved surge protectors available to borrow for the sailing.
+What most passengers don’t know is that Guest Services on many ships keep a small supply of cruise-approved surge protectors available to borrow, but you have to know to ask.

 Here’s our favorite recommendation to get before your trip: Anker Zolo USB C Charger Block